run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "How to enable the change module escalation rule?"

-    The changes escalating rule is enacted on the 4biz Parameter screen.
+    The changes escalating rule is enabled on the 4biz Parameter screen.

-    To enable this rule, proceed as follows:
+    To enable this rule:

     1. Access the 4biz Parameters feature navigating through the main menu Parametrization > 4biz Parameters;
     2. The 4biz Parameters screen will be displayed, click on the 4biz Parameters Search tab;
-    3. The 4biz Parameters search screen will be displayed, search for the parameter "193 - Enable Change Escalation Rules (e.g. : Y or N - Default ´N´)";
+    3. Search for the parameter "193 - Enable Change Escalation Rules (e.g. : Y or N - Default ´N´)";
-    4. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation;
+    4. The parameter registration screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation;
-    5. Click on the "Save" button to confirm the procedure, at which date, time and user will automatically be stored for a future audit.
+    5. Click on "Save".

 ### Assets and Configuration Management

 ***Usage***

 !!!
-Question "Is it possible to assign responsibility for a configuration item to a user/group?"
+Question "Is it possible to assign responsibility of a configuration item to a user/group?"

     Yes.
 It's possible to assign the person responsible for a CI by editing its options (Processes > Configuration Management > CMDB > Search > Edit > Responsible Type > Responsible).
 Note that updating a CI may be tied to Change Management, being necessary to link the ID of a RFC.